 These candles are especially dangerous for children.
 Reports of burns and other injuries are associated with the use of ear candles.
 As with any procedure for removing wax from the ear, you should always consult the professionals at South Florida ENT Associates before attempting to treat earwax buildup on your own.

 Earwax is a natural substance produced by the body and is necessary for your overall health and wellbeing.
-Even though the substance may at time seem to be a problem, it is ill-advised to attempt to remove anything from your ear using a foreign object.
+Even though the substance may at times seem to be a problem, it is ill-advised to attempt to remove anything from your ear using a foreign object.
 This can lead to many complications for your ear health, up to and including rupture of the eardrum or permanent damage to the eardrum or ear canal.

 Medical help is generally necessary only in a very few cases; those in which earwax does not come out of your ear on its own.
 The professionals at South Florida ENT Associates are here to help, and to answer any questions you may have about preventing and treating earwax buildup.